amobiz/json-regulator/README.md

 ##### `promotions`
 Key or array of keys to promote.
 ##### `eliminations`
+Optional.
 Key or array of keys to eliminate.
 ##### `options`
 ###### `options.overwrite`
+Optional.
 Overwrite existing values or not.
 Default is true.
 #### Returns
 A new regulated JSON value object.
 #### Example